pikax/vue-composable/docs/composable/web/cssVariables.md

 # CSS variables

-Expose the CSS variables of your choice to reactive properties.
+> Expose the CSS variables of your choice to reactive properties.
+Using [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)

 ## Parameters